Warner, Smith and rain stall England

 Rain halted England's push for victory on the fourth day of the fourth Ashes Test in Melbourne.

-Australia were 103-2, still 61 behind, when bad weather intervened for the second time to wipe 43.1 overs off the day midway through the afternoon.
+Australia were 103-2, still 61 behind, when bad weather intervened for the second and final time to wipe 43.1 overs off the day.

-Chris Woakes and James Anderson had reduced the hosts to 65-2 but David Warner (40 not out) and captain Steve Smith (25no) blunted England's bowlers.
+The home side had been 65-2, before David Warner, who made an unbeaten 40, and captain Steve Smith, with 25 not out, repelled the England bowlers.

-Opener Alastair Cook was unbeaten on 244 in England's 491 all out.
+England ended the first innings at 491 with Alastair Cook undefeated on 244.